supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 * `datalake-admin-policy-s3-access-policy`  --> _this one had references to gravity, but I've removed them.
 Also how is this different from the bucket policy??_
 * `ranger-audit-s3-access-policy` --> _upper section of policy referenced gravity, but I removed it._
 * `dynamodb-policy-policy`

-* <username>-cross-account-policy. --> used in creation of CDP credential

 NOTE:  you MAY also need this policy:  https://github.com/supahcraig/cldr_tech_basecamp/blob/main/missions/2_data_access_in_CDP/cnelson2-gravity-policy.json